Scott Aaronson wins Alan T. Waterman Award

 We’ll focus on the case where the target state is a pure state for simplicity.
 But everything carries over directly to the case of unitary quantum gates with only minor modifications.

-The fidelity between your target state psi = |psiranglelanglepsi| and the actual (arbitrary) state rho in the lab is given by F= mathrm{Tr}(psi rho).
+The fidelity between your target state $latex psi = |psiranglelanglepsi|$ and the actual (arbitrary) state $latex rho$ in the lab is given by $latex F= mathrm{Tr}(psi rho)$.

 If you expand the expression for F in everybody’s favorite basis, the Pauli basis, then you get

-F = sum_i mathrm{Pr}(i) x_i where mathrm{Pr(i)} = mathrm{Tr}(psi hatsigma_i)^2/2^n is a probability distribution which depends only on the target state and
+$latex F = sum_i mathrm{Pr}(i) x_i$ where $latex mathrm{Pr(i)} = mathrm{Tr}(psi hatsigma_i)^2/2^n$ is a probability distribution which depends only on the target state and

 There are a couple of caveats.
 Sampling from the relevance distribution can in general be a hard problem for your classical computer (though you only have to sample a constant number of times).
 And the number of repeated measurements that you need to estimate the expectation value might have to scale with the dimension of the Hilbert space.

 But there is some good news too.
-We get a lower bound on tomography which is tildeOmega(d^2) for the sample complexity using Pauli measurements for pure states, whereas the direct fidelity estimation protocol uses only $O(d)$ samples.
+We get a lower bound on tomography which is $latex tildeOmega(d^2)$ for the sample complexity using Pauli measurements for pure states, whereas the direct fidelity estimation protocol uses only $O(d)$ samples.
 Moreover, there are lots of classes of states which avoid the dimensional scaling, like stabilizer states, Clifford gates, or W-states.
 For these states and gates, the entire procedure is polynomial in the amount of time and the number measurements.

 Robin Blume-Kohout: